yash-sharma1/docs-site/docs/api-reference/node-rpc.md

 #### 6.2.2 BroadcastTxCommit
 The transaction will be broadcasted and returns with the response from CheckTx and DeliverTx.

+This method will wait for both CheckTx and DeliverTx, so it is the slowest way to broadcast through RPC but offers the most accurate success/failure response.

-This method will waitCONTRACT: only returns error if mempool.CheckTx() errs or if we timeout waiting for tx to commit.
+CONTRACT: only returns error if mempool.CheckTx() errs or if we timeout waiting for tx to commit.

 If CheckTx or DeliverTx fail, no error will be returned, but the returned result